How To Improve Your EPC Rating

 Additionally, as consumers and tenants become increasingly more environmentally conscious tenants are increasingly looking for more energy-efficient rentals.
 Having a higher EPC rating will not only benefit your tenant’s pockets but allow them to live more sustainably which is a big draw for some.

-How to make the home more energy efficient
+How to make a rental property more energy efficient

 New buildings are all designed to be eco-friendly with good insulation in the walls and roof as well as double – or even triple-glazing.
 Older buildings though particularly period ones tend to be draughty, with ill-fitting doors, and single glazed sash windows, which, whilst beautiful, leak heat like sieves.
 Installing double glazing or fitted shutters is just one easy way to improve an old building EPC rating.